TotallyInformation/node-red-contrib-uibuilder/docs/walkthrough1.md

    > Remember that the Node-RED server and the browser client page run in completely *separate contexts* (even if they both run on the same device).
 The only communication between them happens because the `uibuilder` node talks to the uibuilder client library.

 4. Send information back to Node-RED from the browser

-   Now that you have seen how Node-RED can send a message to the browser, it is time to send your own message back.

    The loaded template has a web FORM pre-defined.
 You can enter data into the form and press the "eventSend" button.
 Check out the debug panel in the Node-RED editor and you will see a new message there.
 Hover over it to see that it came out of the top port of the `uibuilder` node.
 This is the standard message port.
 Messages you send from the browser appear here.